magepages/mpdocs/docs/automatic-related-products/index.md

 * Apply "Similarity" Condition = Yes: Allow showing products having products attributes that are similar to the product on the current product page.
 Product attributes are selected via conditions.
 Similarity is available only on product pages.

-* **Where to display Related Products**: This is where you specify the block where the Product Page is located
+#### d.
+Where to display Related Products:

+This is where you specify the block where the Product Page is located

 ![](https://i.imgur.com/rAlorSI.png)